 Get everything travel sized

-You can get pop up tents for them to sleep in, fold away baths and all manner of gadgets for traveling to cut down on the amount of luggage you have.
+You can get pop up tents for them to sleep in, a portable high chair, fold away baths and all manner of gadgets for travelling to cut down on the amount of luggage you have.
 You may not need it all, and where you’re staying may have adequate facilities or equipment for hire, so don’t feel like you have to take the kitchen sink with you.

 The Electronic babysitter